 '''

 {

 "operation": "subscribe_endpoint",

-"exchange":"exchange_value",
+"exchange": "exchange_value",

 "payload": {}

 "status": 0,

 "error": {}

 }

 '''

-An NEA can only be subscribed to one endpoint at any given time.
-When a subscribe operation is requested, the NEA is automatically unsubscribed from the endpoint it was previously subscribed to.
-If any Nymi Bands were present on that endpoint, they will become absent, and the NEA will receive corresponding presence update notifications.
+You can only subscribe an NEA to one endpoint at any given time.
+When you request the subscribe_endpoint operation, the NEA is automatically unsubscribed from the previously subscribed endpoint.
+Any Nymi Bands that were present on the previously subscribed endpoint, become absent, and the NEA receives corresponding presence update notifications.
 The NEA will then receive a Bluetooth status notification.
 If the requested Nymi Bluetooth Endpoint has connected successfully and is in a ready state, the NEA will receive a ble_ready notification, followed by presence update notifications for any present bands on that endpoint.
 Otherwise, the NEA will receive an error message.
 See Bluetooth Notifications for more information about possible error messages.

-Note: The NEA will remain subscribed to the requested endpoint_id even if it is not able to connect to that Nymi Bluetooth Endpoint.
-If the Nymi Bluetooth Endpoint becomes ready at a later time (for example, that workstation is powered on), the NEA will receive a ble_ready message at that time.
+Note: The NEA remains subscribed to the requested endpoint_id even if it is not able to connect to that Nymi Bluetooth Endpoint.
+If the Nymi Bluetooth Endpoint becomes ready at a later time (for example, when a user turns on the user terminal), then NEA receives a ble_ready message at that time.